daryakut/react-quiz-game/README.md

-React Quiz Game
+REACT QUIZ GAME

-This is a simple React quiz game that tests your knowledge of React concepts.
-The game presents a series of questions with multiple-choice answers.
-Your goal is to select the correct answer for each question and see how well you know React!
+This is a straightforward React quiz game designed to assess your familiarity with React concepts.
+The game comprises a series of questions, each accompanied by multiple-choice answers.
+Your objective is to select the correct answer for each question and gauge your knowledge of React!

-Getting Started
+PLAYING THE GAME

+To engage in the game, simply visit [React Quiz Game](https://react-quiz-game-beryl.vercel.app/) in your web browser.
+ Respond to the questions and challenge yourself to achieve a perfect score!

+GETTING STARTED

 To run this project locally, follow these steps:

 Clone the repository: